michael-betz/wifiTrack8266/dnsd/README.md

 `dns_coder.py` can be used to code and decode payloads for the DNS-sneak protocol from python.

 `dns_sneak_dev.ipynb` was used for development and testing.

-`dns_keygen.py` generates the random pre-shared key for the encryption.
-It writes `secrets.json` for the server and `secrets.h` for the esp8266 node.